 Madhavi is a specialist family law advocate.
 Her practice encompasses Financial Remedy proceedings, Private Children matters, Domestic Violence and Cohabitants’ disputes.

 Madhavi combines a rigorous intellectual approach and formidable court room style with an approachable and compassionate manner.
-Her practice involves representing high net worth individuals including, by way of example, an internationally acclaimed artist; a former premiership footballer; an eminent QC; and a TV soap opera star.
+Her practice involves representing high net worth individuals including, by way of example, a Duke, an internationally acclaimed artist; a former premiership footballer; an eminent QC; and a TV soap opera star.
 She has also represented a multi-national company, CEOs and captains of industry.

 Financial Remedy proceedings, Private Children matters, Domestic Violence and Cohabitants’ disputes.